BatuhanGumus/2D-Game-Engine/README.md

 # Artemis 2D Game Engine

 Artesmis is a game engine that is heavily inspired by Unity's naming conventions and architecture, written in modern C++ and with the SDL2 library.
-In this repo you can also find an example space invaders type game.
+In this repo you can also find an example Space Invaders type game.

 ### Features
 The features listed below are almost identical to their Unity counterparts.
-To see what is different please refer to the [Seting Up a Game and Differences to Unity](#seting-up-a-game-and-differences-to-unity) section.
+To see what is different, please refer to the [Seting Up a Game and Differences to Unity](#seting-up-a-game-and-differences-to-unity) section.

 - Uses the Game Loop pattern and component system for its architecture.
 - Contains several usefull classes like;